If you’re looking for a versatile, easy-to-use grill and smoker then you need to seriously consider a pellet smoker.

-If the price isn’t a deal breaker for you though, the convenience is really amazing.
-Get used to throwing a brisket on, setting the temperature and then just get about your day (or sleep through the night) without a worry.
+If the price isn’t a deal breaker for you, though, the convenience is amazing.
+Get used to throwing a brisket on the pellet grill, setting the temperature, and then just get about your day (or sleep through the night) without a worry.

 Because pellet smokers run off electricity they can also be a great choice if you live in a condo or are unlucky enough to have restrictions on burning charcoal or wood.